Complex Regional Pain Syndrome Factsheet (for Schools)

 What Teachers Should Know

-People with complex regional pain syndrome (CRPS) — also called reflex sympathetic dystrophy syndrome (RSDS) — have continuous burning or throbbing pain, like pins and needles, in the arms, legs, hands, or feet.
+People with complex regional pain syndrome (CRPS) — also called reflex sympathetic dystrophy syndrome (RSDS) — have ongoing burning or throbbing pain in the arms, legs, hands, or feet.

 Pain usually starts after an injury or surgery.
-Emotional stress may play a part, too.
-Experts think CRPS is due to problems in the nervous system and inappropriate responses by the immune system.
+Emotional stress may play a part too.
+It’s not clear why some people get CRPS.
+But it’s probably due to a combination of problems in the nervous system and immune system, and a person’s genes.

-- swelling and sensitivity to touch and coldness in the affected area
+- swelling and sensitivity in the affected area

-- changes in skin temperature, color, or texture in the affected area
+- changes in skin temperature and color in the affected area

 - changes in hair and nail growth